Draghi in the mix as Italy elects new president

 "This is a key and very complicated election, because the political parties are weak, they are in an utterly fragmented state," Giovanni Orsina, head of the Luiss School of Government in Rome, told AFP.

-But Draghi, brought in by Mattarella in February 2021, has led a remarkably united government comprising almost all of Italy's political parties.
+But Draghi has led a remarkably united government comprising almost all of Italy's political parties since being appointed by Mattarella in February 2021.

-Italy, the eurozone's third largest economy, has returned to growth following a punishing recession in 2020 sparked by the pandemic.
+The eurozone's third largest economy has returned to growth following a punishing recession in 2020 sparked by the pandemic.

 And Draghi has initiated key reforms demanded in exchange for funds from the EU's post-pandemic recovery scheme, of which Rome is the main beneficiary, to the tune of almost 200 billion euros ($225 billion).

-Many international investors are concerned that debt-laden Italy would slip behind on the tight reform schedule should Draghi step down as prime minister.
+Many international investors are concerned that debt-laden Italy would slip behind on the tight reform schedule should Draghi leave.

-Others say Draghi would be better placed as president to ensure political stability and good relations with Brussels -- particularly should the far right win the next election.
+Others say he would be better placed as president to ensure political stability and good relations with Brussels -- particularly should the far right win the next election.

-The 74-year-old himself, credited with saving the euro from a debt crisis while ECB chief, hinted last month he is interested in moving to Rome's Quirinale presidential palace but has since kept his silence.
+The 74-year-old himself, credited with saving the euro from a debt crisis while ECB chief, hinted last month at his interest in the presidency but has since kept silent.

 Car park vote